oscar-99/ml-tweezers/README.md

-# Deep Regression for Properties of Particles in Optical Tweezers
+# Deep Learning of Properties of Particles in Optical Tweezers

 ## Summary